 The Cochrane Collaboration focuses primarily on reviews of healthcare interventions using quantitative methods.
 Cochrane reviews follow the methodology outlined in the Cochrane Handbook for Systematic Reviews of Interventions and are considered the gold standard for intervention effectiveness reviews.

-Cochrane methodology is appropriate for nursing reviews that focus on clinical interventions with measurable outcomes, particularly when randomized controlled trials are available and meta-analysis is the intended synthesis approach.
+Cochrane methodology is appropriate for nursing reviews that focus on clinical interventions with measurable outcomes, particularly when randomized controlled trials are available and meta-analysis fundamentals is the intended synthesis approach.

 | Feature | JBI | Cochrane |